ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 Note the structure of the command.

-### Deleting Files

-Now we need to get rid of the old folder.
-We will do this as follows:

-	$ rm Terminal_Testing

-This will produce an error because we are in the directory and so it can't find a directory with that name:

-	rm: TerminalTesting: No such file or directory

-We can try to remove the current directory with a **.**:

-	$ rm .

-But this too produces an error:

-	rm: "." and ".." may not be removed

-The problem is that we are in the directory and we are not allowed to cut off the branch on which we are sitting.
-So, we must go up one level and try again:

-	$ cd ..
-	$ rm Terminal_Testing

-We will once again be presented with an error:

-	rm: Terminal_Testing/: is a directory

-This indicates that we must remove this with the "recursive" flag for directories:

-	$ rm -r Terminal_Testing

-[Alternatively the **rmdir** command could be used but why introduce a new command when this one will do the trick?]

 There are still two left over folders in the current directory though, "Terminal" and "Testing".
 We could delete these one by one but there is a faster way: using wildcards.

 	$ rm -r Te*